Heart and Blood Conditions

 Myocarditis in Children

-In children, the most common cause of myocarditis is a viral infection, like influenza or the common cold.
+In children, the most common cause of myocarditis is a viral infection, such as influenza or the common cold.
 The virus itself can get into the heart and damage the muscle.
-Cells from the body’s immune system can also damage the heart muscle as they fight the infection.
+Cells from the body's immune system can also damage the heart muscle as they fight the infection.
+However, it is still quite rare for common childhood infections to lead to myocarditis.
+We cannot predict which person who is infected will go on to develop myocarditis.

 Other causes include other kinds of infections, chemicals, radiation, allergic reaction to a medicine, and certain diseases that cause inflammation in the body.